mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 knows

 He knows a lot about platform engineering.
 I will pick his brain today.
 So I'm so, so happy that you're here, Luca with me today.
-Welcome to.
+Welcome to the show.

 [00:01:24] **Luca:** Thank you.
 Thank you for having me.